-The Aryan invasion theory is not a mere academic mattler, of concern only to historians.
+The Aryan invasion theory is not a mere academic matter, of concern only to historians.
 In the colonial era the British used it to divide India along north-south, Aryan-Dravidian lines - an interpretation various south Indian politicians have taken up as the cornerstone for their political projection of Dravidian identity.
-The Aryan invasion theory is the basis of the Marxist critique of Indian history where caste struggle takes the place of class struggle with the so-called pro-Aryan indigenous peoples turned into oppressed masses and the invading Aryans turned into the oppressed masses and the invading Aryans turned into oppressors, the corrupt ruling elite.
-(Frawley 1994: 4.)64
+The Aryan invasion theory is the basis of the Marxist critique of Indian history where caste struggle takes the place of class struggle with the so-called pro-Aryan indigenous peoples turned into oppressed masses and the invading Aryans turned into oppressors, the corrupt ruling elite.
+(Frawley 1994: 4.)